 In drawing up the consolidated financial statements the Management Board makes estimates and assumptions on expected future developments on the basis of the circumstances prevailing at the balance sheet date.
-The resulting estimates may deviate from later circumstances and developments.
-In this case, the assumptions and the book values of the assets or debts affected are adjusted as necessary.
+The resulting estimates may deviate from what later transpires.
+In this case, the assumptions and the book values of the assets or debts are adjusted as necessary.